What is an Annuity?

 Pros & Cons of Annuities

 Annuities can be useful in the right circumstances.
-You should be aware of all their benefits, risks and drawbacks.
+You should be aware of all their available benefits, as well as their risks and drawbacks.

 - Your money can grow tax-deferred.